DSAutomations/dockerhass-docs/DockerHass-Docs-Buster.md

 Save the file with `Ctrl-o` and exit with `Ctrl-x`.

-Now, let's launch the container in a way where we can easily watch the logs:
+Now, let's launch the container:
 ```
-docker-compose up
+docker-compose up -d
 ```
+Give it some time to download and start, then check to see if you can connect to HA at `http://ip_address:8123`.
+If all went well, you should see the HA front end.

+If you're not seeing HA, check `docker-compose logs` to try to determine the issue and troubleshoot accordingly.

 #